Silvia Cristóbal

-Silvia Cristóbal Fernández (born 1 May 2008) is a Spanish footballer who plays as a defender for Real Madrid B.
+Silvia Cristóbal Fernández (born 1 May 2008) is a Spanish footballer who plays as a defender for Real Madrid.

 Club career

 Youth career

 Cristóbal started her career playing for ED Moratalaz.
 After spending three years in the Madrid CFF academy, she joined Real Madrid in 2021, as part of the 'cadete' group.

 Real Madrid

-Cristóbal showed a good progression at the Real Madrid youth ranks, which led her to make her debut for the B team in 2024.
-On 12 April 2025, she made her first team debut coming on as a half-time substitute for Maëlle Lakrar.
+Cristóbal showed good progress in Real Madrid's youth ranks, leading to her debut for the B team in 2024.
+On 12 April 2025, she made her first team debut, coming on as a half-time substitute for Maëlle Lakrar.
 At the time of her debut, she was the fifth youngest player to play for the team.
+She scored her first goal for the senior team on 8 November 2025, part of a 5–0 win against Alhama.

+On 15 July 2026, Cristóbal was promoted to the first team and signed a contract until 2030.

 International career

 Cristóbal has played in the U-15, U-16, U-17, and U-19 levels of the Spain women's national football team.